cswinter/LocustDB/README.md

 When loading csv files with `--load`, the first line of each file is assumed to be the column name.
 The type of each column will be derived automatically, but this might break for columns that contain a mixture of numbers/strings/empty entries.

-The `--reduced-nyc-taxi-rides` flag will configure the ingestion schema for loading the 1.46 billion taxi ride dataset which can be downloaded [here][nyc-taxi-trips].
+The `--reduced-trips` flag will configure the ingestion schema for loading the 1.46 billion taxi ride dataset which can be downloaded [here][nyc-taxi-trips].
 Loading the full dataset requires about 120GB of disk space and 60GB of RAM.

 ### No such subcommand: +nightly